MicrosoftDocs/appcenter-docs/docs/sdk/data/react-native.md

 - **String documentId:** This is the unique identifier of the document.
 The characters `#?/\` are not allowed, nor is whitespace.

 - **String partition:** The partition that the document lives in.
-You can either use `DefaultPartitions.USER_DOCUMENTS` option to read a document that lives in an authenticated user's partition or `DefaultPartitions.APP_DOCUMENTS` to read a document from the read-only public partition.
+You can either use `Data.DefaultPartitions.USER_DOCUMENTS` option to read a document that lives in an authenticated user's partition or `Data.DefaultPartitions.APP_DOCUMENTS` to read a document from the read-only public partition.
 To use the private document partitions, you **must** be authenticated via [App Center Auth](../../auth/index.md).

 If the user who created the `user` object wants to view all of their personal data, they could perform a read.
 Imagine we've created some code in our app that enables them to fetch their personal data that's stored in the database.
 Fetching the data would look like this: